sirojnurulum/HidroIot/README.md

 *   **Water Temperature Monitoring:** Reads water temperature using a DS18B20 sensor.
 *   **Air Temperature & Humidity Monitoring:** Uses a DHT22 sensor to monitor ambient air conditions.
 *   **TDS Monitoring:** Measures the Total Dissolved Solids (nutrient concentration) in the water with temperature compensation.
+*   **pH Monitoring:** Measures the water's pH level using a PH-4502C analog sensor.
+*   **Power Consumption Monitoring:** Measures voltage, current, power, and energy using a PZEM-004T sensor.
 *   **Volume-Based Pump Control:** Precisely controls 3 peristaltic pumps (Nutrient A, Nutrient B, and pH) by volume (ml).
 *   **Notifications & Alerts:** Critical water level warning system with MQTT notifications and a buzzer.
 *   **Home Assistant Integration:** All sensor data and pump controls are fully integrated with Home Assistant via the MQTT protocol.